tonytsheng/DBHUB/ORA/ON_EC2/readme.md

 ## Performance testing self managed Oracle on EC2.
 Some teams have IOPS demands that they need to maintain.
 They want to do this with a self-managed Oracle database running on EC2.
 This will allow them to spin up instances rather quickly, but still maintain full control of their databases.

-These artifacts in this library reference some performance tests for a self-managed Oracle database running on an EC2 instance.
-The following tests were run:
+These artifacts in this repo reference some performance tests for a self-managed Oracle database running on an EC2 instance.
+The following tests were run and note the corresponding AWR report:
 1. A baseline test.
 Note this baseline test was using an instance shape of ien.large, which is a 2x16 machine.
 2. Changed the instance shape to ien.24xlarge.
 Increased the size of logfiles from 2G to 5G.
 3. Increased the log buffer size from 131MB to 10G.